 Deliverables I was responsible for the creation and ownership of the following:

-Project I created a Page Specification document outlining feature and functionality requirements the development team used to build the site against.The idea was to make the site as modular as possible, giving the client flexibility to create custom pages within a given set of modules and components.
+Project I created a functional specification document outlining feature and functionality requirements the development team used to build the site against.The idea was to make the site as modular as possible, giving the client flexibility to create custom pages within a given set of modules and components.
 This deliverable was created using Microsoft Visio.

 Note: this did not include content mapping requirements, since the client was responsible for that task.